LeChatP/RaR-perf/README.md

 #### After optimization

 These optimizations resulted in a 34% raw performance improvement for one task (from 4.9ms to 3.2ms) and enhanced scalability by reducing the slope by 97.15%.
 Compared to sudo, our program has 66.1% better scalability slope with the CBOR format, and 66.4% better raw performance.
 However, JSON file format is still less efficient by 97.09% than sudo.

+However, this optimisation lacks of some features.

+#### UPDATED: With every features

-We think that we could gain even more performance by using relational database (e.g., Limbo) as RBAC model is relational, it could greatly increase the final performance.
-Reproductible results can be found here.
+Now that the program has all the features and is thread-safe, it performs less well than sudo only when using more than ~7500 tasks (which is already a big policy).
+It is still possible to re-optimise and perform even better than sudo, even in terms of scalability.
+With the previous graph, we showed how fast we could be, now it's a long-term optimisation process that has begun.
+We think that we could gain even more performance by using relational database (e.g., Limbo) as RootAsRole uses a RBAC model and this model is relational, it could greatly increase the final performance.

 ### Conclusion